 How to do oblique corkscrews:

-Resistance band workouts help to train the smaller accessory muscles.
+Power band workouts help to train the smaller accessory muscles.
 These are not traditionally targeted with cardio training such as running or cycling.
 And they can often be neglected in weight training routines.

 The smaller accessory muscles stabilise the hips joints and shoulder joints.
 Keeping these areas stable is important.
 They protect against injury, boost strength and enhance performance.